kabuchanga/fastapi-apptst/README.md

 # FastAPI Application
-You can use this as the quickest way to deploy FastAPI on digitalOcean
+Use this as a template to deploy FastAPI on digitalOcean
 * demo app for fastapi